sdss/valis/README.md

 It is recommended to work within an isolated virtual environment like `conda` or `venv`.
 You can create a uv venv with `uv venv valis --python 3.12`.
 See [uv Environments](https://docs.astral.sh/uv/pip/environments/) for more info.

 ### fastapi and uvicorn Install
 As noted above, valis uses fastapi.
-So first install fastapi and uvicorn and get familiar with fastapi.
+So first install fastapi and uvicorn and get familiar with using fastapi.
 ```
 pip install "fastapi[standard]"
 pip install "uvicorn[standard]"